This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 Magnesium also eases inflammatory conditions and was a factor in chronic inflammatory stress and disease per this article such as fibromyalgia

 Magnesium is required to turn vitamin D into its active form, and vitamin D then supports calcium absorption and metabolism. and assists in normal parathyroid hormone function.

-Per study cited here, magnesium supplementation increased bone density and decreased fractures.
+Per the study cited here, magnesium supplementation increased bone density and decreased fractures.
 However too high magnesium levels can also decrease bone density, so important to be within the normal ranges.

 Magnesium helps in neurologic conditions

 Through proper nerve conduction, magnesium prevents diseases such as ADHD, study reports.
-Magnesium levels are usually low in ADHD children and supplementation study found, reduces attention and hyperactivity.
+Magnesium levels are usually low in ADHD children and a supplementation study found, reduces attention and hyperactivity.